praneshn99/web_security_testing/README.md

 The project trys to signify the importance of website security in todays world as it emphasizes on the major attacks thart usually occur accross the world.
 It contains intentional web vulnerabilities and the methods of securing it are present in the code itself. <br/>
 # Requirements<br/>
 #### 1) Code Editor<br/>
 Today we are surrounded by several code editors.
-If you use Mac, I strongly recommend [Sublime Text](https://www.sublimetext.com/)
+If you use Mac, I strongly recommend [Sublime Text](https://www.sublimetext.com/). <br/>
+For Windows and Linux users, [Visual Studio Code](https://code.visualstudio.com/) is one of the best.